klynne23/liri-node-app/README.md

 # Program Guide

-**the program will expect input from the command line in one of 4 ways**
+**the program will ask the user to select one of 4 searches**
-* node liri.js spotify-this-song "song title"
+* spotify-this-song
-* node liri.js concert-this "artist name"
+* concert-this
-* node liri.js movie-this "movie title"
+* movie-this
-* node liri.js do-what-it-says
+* do-what-it-says

+**do-what-it-says**: this command will read a file called random.txt and execute a command based on the text inside that file.
+* the random.txt file contains text holding a search and data
+* once the random.txt file is read, the spotify-this-song function will be called and passed the data captured from random.txt

-**spotify-this-song**: this command will send a request to the spotify api and display the:
+**spotify-this-song**: once selected the user will be prompted to enter in a search term. this command will then send a request to the spotify api and display the:
 * Artist Name
 * Song Name
 * A 30 second preview of the song (if available)